Explore Flanders from the saddle with our guide to the most picturesque cycling routes in the region.Read more...

 Trains are operated by the excellent national railway company SNCBNMBS, with services starting at 05.00 and ending at midnight.
 Tickets may be bought online, or at the station; avoid the premium for buying them on board if you can.
 Fares are relatively low.
 Antwerp to Poperinge, for instance, which is one of the longest direct journeys in Flanders, costs €21 one way; Ghent to Brussels is €9.
 It’s worth planning trips for the weekend when return tickets are half-price (you must depart after 19.00 on Friday).
 Those under 26 can travel anywhere in Belgium except Brussels Airport Zaventem for €6.60 each way, while seniors (aged 65+) pay only €6.80 for a same-day return anywhere in Belgium, as long as they leave after 09.00 on weekdays.
 Up to four children under 12 also travel free when accompanied by an adult.
 Seats cannot be reserved.
 Most stations have coin-operated luggage lockers.
 Bicycles are allowed on trains; buy a one-trip card (€5) or day card (€8).
 Folding bikes are free.

 By metro, tram and bus

 Stands can be found outside most railway stations, airports and hotel entrances; drivers rarely do random street pick ups.
-Fares are based on a meter; they begin with a fixed charge of €2.40 at the start of the journey (this increases at night) and are then calculated at around €1.35/km.
-Tips are included, but a little extra is always appreciated.
+Fares are based on a meter; they begin with a fixed charge of €2.40 at the start of the journey (this increases at night) and are then calculated at around €1.80/km within the Brussels Capital Region and €2.70 elsewhere.